rpappalax/dummy-app-01/loadtesting.rst

 **Objectives**

-Design and create loadtests (see: `writing-a-loadtest`) to ensure our web services are both:
+Design and create loadtests (see: :ref:`Writing a Loadtest <writing-a-loadtest>`) to ensure our web services are both:

 1. reliable
  - API works as expected at all times